Having a poor credit report can put some people off buying a property. But can you get a mortgage with bad credit? In short, yes.

 - There might well be a range of deals available that you’d otherwise miss out on

 Cons of buying now

 - Saving a higher deposit can be difficult and take time

 - Better deals might be available to you if you wait things out

 Remortgaging works in much the same way; lenders will consider whether you’re a worthy applicant and your credit file will be part of this.

 Paying your mortgage on time can help boost your credit rating, which may mean you get a choice of better deals with lower interest rates.
 It’s worth trying to boost your credit score if you have time.

 You might be able to get a better deal from a different lender over your current one, it’s worth looking around.

-Getting expert guidance from a mortgage adviser can be invaluable here; we can connect you with a member of our experienced panel.
-Get a no-obligation mortgage quote below.
+Getting expert guidance from a mortgage adviser can be invaluable here; we can connect you with our recommended brokers.
+They offer fee-free advice in 24 hours.

 Your home may be repossessed if you do not keep up repayments on your mortgage.